meltano/meltano/docs/src/_guide/installation.md

 Note that wherever you are asked to run the `meltano` command, you will want to run it through `docker run` as in the snippet above.

-## Windows Installation
+## Windows

-In this section, we will install Meltano locally on your system, so that you can use it [on the command line](/reference/command-line-interface).

 Please note that Windows is not fully supported yet so some features like the UI, and the ELT command may not work yet.
 See the [Meltano on Windows](https://gitlab.com/groups/meltano/-/epics/115) Epic for more information.

+If you'd like all of Meltano's features to work, you can install Meltano inside the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
+You may also try [installing Meltano on Docker](#installing-on-docker).

 ### Requirements